DRAFT - Stop Sucking at Async and Threading

 }

-Yes, that Evanescence song was about async this whole time.
+Yes, that Evanescence song was about asynchronous programming this whole time.

 main immediately gives the execution pass to the function wake_me_up_inside.